irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 When humans are reviewing AI-generated code, the most common question becomes: **when is it actually okay to ship without a second human review?**

-A useful way to think about this is ownership, not triviality.
+When people talk about skipping a code review, they usually reach for “this is small” as justification.
+A better way to think about it is ownership, not triviality.

 A second human review isn’t required when the author can fully own the change: the intent is narrow and explicit, the outcome is directly observable, the blast radius is well understood, and the change is easy to undo.
 This isn’t about domain or importance, _it’s about responsibility and reversibility_.